 Majid Sedighi is a Senior Lecturer in Geotechnical Engineering in the Department of Mechanical, Aerospace and Civil Engineering.
-He is also the Head of Internationalisation (Africa and the Middle East) at the Faculty of Sceince and Engineering.
+He is also the Head of Internationalisation (Africa and the Middle East) at the Faculty of Science and Engineering.
+Majid is a Member of the Advisory Panel of Géotechnique (Editorial Board).
+He is also the Discipline Lead of Geotechnics/Engineered Barrier System at the RWM (Radioactive Waste Management) Research Support Office.
 Majid currently holds an Adjunct Professor position in Geoenvironmental Engineering at Zhejiang University, China.

-He is also a Member of the Advisory Panel of Geotechnique journal (Editorial Board).
+He has supervised 16 PhD students since 2011 who have worked on laboratory/field scale experimental and computational research projects.
+He has developed more than 60 research outputs including 30 peer reviewed journal papers.
+He is the recipient of two Best Paper Awards including the ICE’s Environmental Geotechnics Prize in2019.
 He leads the Geo-Environmental research theme and activities in the School of Engineering.
 He is also a member of the Centre for Crisis Studies and Mitigation at the University of Manchester.

 His current research projects focus on erosion of clay in geological disposal, tackling environmental problems of geothermal energy, access to clean water and tackling contaminants in soil including microplastic and hazardous gases.
 He has been heavily involved in directing and management of the scientific developments in several research projects including geological disposal of high-level radioactive waste (SAFE Barriers funded by EPSRC, Rock thermal data analysis, geological carbon sequestration, ground source heat systems, advanced computational modelling of geo-energy problems and developing decision support system as part of a £10M European funded research project on geo-energy at Cardiff University between 2010 and 2015.